mzzcdf/TherNetV1/README.md

 We provide a ready-to-use configuration file to help you get started easily.

 **Step 1: Prepare the Dataset**
-Please download the TI-Cityscapes dataset and organize your directory structure according to the format defined in `main/mmseg/dataset/TIC.py`.
+Please download the TI-Cityscapes dataset(coming soon!) and organize your directory structure according to the format defined in `main/mmseg/dataset/TIC.py`.

 **Step 2: Modify Paths in the Config File**
 This is a critical step.
 Locate our example configuration file: